voxeet/comms-sdk-react-native/docs/README.md

 ## Documentation

-Complete list of available services in SDK along with method documentation
+A complete list of available services in SDK along with method documentation

 [DolbyIoIAPI](docs/classes/DolbyIoIAPI.md)
 is the main module that allows the application to interact with Voxeet services.
 The SDK is asynchronous and uses promise at its core.